Constraints on ultralight axions, vector gauge bosons, and unparticles from geodetic and frame-dragging measurements: Constraints on axion mediated long range Yukawa type of potential

 \section{Constraints on axion mediated long range Yukawa type of potential}

-An axion is a pseudo-Nambu Goldstone boson which arises due to $U(1)_{PQ}$ symmetry breaking at a scale $f_a$ and it obtains mass due to non perturbative QCD effects for the QCD axions.
-However, there exists very light mass axion like particles which arise in string/M theory.
-In the following, we consider generaic ultralight ALPs.
-Under CP and shift symmetry, the axion transforms as $a\rightarrow -a$ and $a\rightarrow a+\theta$ respectively, where $\theta$ is a real arbitrary number.
-Since, CP is violated in nature, we consider CP violating coupling of axions with the dark sector.
+The generic ultralight axion like particles (ALPs) which arise in string/M theory has a shift symmetry $a\rightarrow a+\theta$ ($\theta$ is a real number) and transforms as $a\rightarrow -a$ under CP symmetry.
+Since CP is violated in nature, we consider CP violating coupling of axions with the dark sector.
 However, in the QCD sector, CP is conserved and we consider CP conserving coupling of axions with nucleons.
 Due to very light mass, the ultralight ALPs can mediate a long range Yukawa type of potential $(\sim \frac{1}{r}e^{-m_a r}$, $m_a$ is the mass of the ALP) between the visible sector which consists of standard model particles and the dark sector which consists of dark matter particles.
-The dark sector can also be some compact objects formed by axion dark matter, topological defects such as domain walls, cosmic strings or even it can be primordial black holes (PBH) \cite{Carr:1975qj,Hawking:1975vcx,Carr:2016drx}.
-The ALP has a CP violating coupling with the dark sector and a CP conserving coupling with the visible sector.
+The dark sector can also consist of some compact objects formed by axion dark matter, topological defects such as domain walls, cosmic strings or even it can be primordial black holes (PBH) \cite{Carr:1975qj,Hawking:1975vcx,Carr:2016drx}.
 The mass of the ALP is typically constrained by the distance between the dark sector and the visible sector.
-The range of this ALP mediated force is $\lambda\gtrsim\frac{1}{m_a}$ which makes the ALPs ultralight.
-The equation of motion of the ALP field $(a)$ from the CP violating coupling with the dark sector is
+The range of the ALP mediated force is $\lambda\gtrsim\frac{1}{m_a}$ which makes the ALPs ultralight.
+The equation of motion of the ALP field $(a)$ from the CP violating coupling with the dark sector is \cite{Kim:2021eye}